derekcoder/SwiftProgressView/README.md

 ## License

-SwiftDevHints is released under the MIT license.
+SwiftProgressView is released under the MIT license.
 [See LICENSE](https://github.com/derekcoder/SwiftProgressView/blob/master/LICENSE) for details.